 - Prepare salad vegetables and set aside.

-- Mix dressing ingredients together.
+- Mix the salad dressing ingredients together.

-- Stir dressing into vegetables.
+- Stir the dressing into vegetables and nuts and seeds.

 I have added a lemon olive oil dressing to this salad or you can also use a Creamy Tahini Dressing

 I love my homemade almond milk.
 It’s healthier than almond milk you can buy.
 I only use all-natural healthy ingredients and no sugar!
 Almonds are the only nuts that are alkaline-forming.